ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 If an adversary attempts to modify the payload encapsulation, it will result in incorrect processing of the encapsulated message, leading to an error.
 If the messages are not protected, additional security must be added at a different layer.
 For example, a `cbor-record` containing an Unprotected CWT Claims Set (UCCS) {{-rats-uccs}} can be signed as described in {{signed-cbor-cmw}}.

+{{crypto}} describes a number of methods that can be used to add cryptographic protection to CMW.

 ## CMW Collections {#seccons-coll}